pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 27](images/Slide27.png)

 Cumulative abundance distribution plots are one way to see if proteomes are similar.
 What do we mean by "proteome"?
 Let's define a proteome as a list of proteins present in a sample ranked by relative abundance.
 We can use the protein total intensity as an abundance ranking value.
 Sorting by decreasing total intensity puts the major crystallins at the top of the list.
 We can also express each protein's intensity as a fraction of the total intensity.
 We can put the proteins in rank order and sum the relative abundances.
-These cumulative abundance curves distinguish proteomes that have a few highly abundant proteins from those that have more equitable protein abundances (they resemble ROC plots).
+These cumulative abundance curves distinguish proteomes that have a few highly abundant proteins from those that have more equitable protein abundances (these curves resemble ROC plots).
 The behavior of the top few hundred proteins is sufficient.

-Here we have curves for each age.
-The average protein intensity at each age computed, ranked from high to low abundance and the cumulate abundances of the top 500 proteins computed.
+Here we have curves for each of the 6 ages.
+The average protein intensity at each age was computed, ranked from high to low abundance, and the cumulate abundances of the top 500 proteins computed.
 E15 is the slowest rising curve.
 E18 and P0 have similar proteome compositions (those time points may only be a day apart).
 The three oldest ages look similar and are the fastest rising curves (proteomes more dominated by highly abundant proteins).

 Instead of an arbitrary young versus old comparison to complement the ANOVA testing, it may make more sense to think about young (E15), mid (E18 and P0), and older (P3, P6, and P9) lens age comparisons.
 There may also be different lens development processes at play between E15 and E18/P0 and between E18/P0 and older lenses.
 These two pair-wise comparisons may give us finer control for finding proteins of interest (depending on the questions).